Animal Neglect Facts

 How to help a neighbors neglected animal

 Animal neglect is the failure to provide basic care required for an animal to thrive.
 At first glance, such cases may seem less egregious than a single, brutal act of violent abuse, but severe neglect can mean extended periods of extreme suffering resulting in permanent injury or death.
-A single large-scale neglect case can affect hundreds of animals, as in cases of hoarding, puppy mills and neglect of farmed animals.

 Issues common to neglect cases: